-If your Green Design requirements are due to a relocation, be sure to walk through your new premises and give careful consideration to any existing fixtures and furniture that can be reused.
-Also look to reuse whatever materials, equipment and resources you can from your existing premises.
+If your Green Design requirements are due to a relocation, be sure to walk through your new premises and consider any existing fixtures and furniture that can be reused.
+Also look to reuse whatever materials, equipment, and resources you can from your existing premises.

-If demolition of some or all of the premises is to be undertaken ensure suppliers, contractors and/or subcontractors retrieve / retain packaging (e.g. skids, plastic wrap etc.) for reuse.
+If demolition of some or all the premises is to be undertaken ensure suppliers, contractors and/or subcontractors retrieve / retain packaging (e.g., skids, plastic wrap etc.) for reuse.